Deep Long-Tailed Learning: A Survey: Classic Methods

 \subsubsection{Logit Adjustment}

-Logit adjustment, post-hoc shifting the model logits based on label frequencies, is a classic idea to obtain a large relative margin between classes in class-imbalanced problems~\cite{provost2000machine,menon2020long}.
-Recently, one study~\cite{menon2020long} comprehensively analyzed logit adjustment methods in long-tailed recognition, and theoretically showed that \emph{logit adjustment is Fisher consistent to minimize the average per-class error}.
-Following this idea, RoBal~\cite{wu2021adversarial} applied a post-processing strategy to adjust the cosine classification boundary based on training label frequencies.
+{Logit adjustment~\cite{provost2000machine,menon2020long} seeks to resolve the class imbalance by adjusting the prediction logits of a class-biased deep model.
+One recent study~\cite{menon2020long} comprehensively analyzed logit adjustment via training label frequencies of different classes in long-tailed recognition, and theoretically showed that \emph{logit adjustment is Fisher consistent to minimize the average per-class error}.
+Following this idea, RoBal~\cite{wu2021adversarial} applied a post-processing strategy to adjust the cosine classifier based on training label frequencies.}

-Instead of using label frequencies of training data, LADE~\cite{hong2020disentangling} proposed to use the label frequencies of test data (if available) to post-adjust model outputs, so that the trained model can be calibrated for arbitrary test class distribution.
-UNO-IC~\cite{tian2020posterior} proposed to use a hyper-parameter, tuned on a balanced meta validation set, to calibrate the model classifier for handling class imbalance, leading to better performance on the uniform test set.
-De-confound~\cite{tang2020long} introduced a causal classifier (c.f.
-Section~\ref{sec_classifier}) that records the bias information by computing the exponential moving average of features during training, and then removes the bad causal effect by subtracting the bias information during inference.
-DisAlign~\cite{zhang2021distribution} applied an adaptive calibration function for logit adjustment, where the calibration function is learned by matching the calibrated prediction distribution to a relatively balanced class distribution.
+{However, the above methods tent to fail when the training label frequencies are unavailable.
+To address this this, UNO-IC~\cite{tian2020posterior} proposed to learn the logit offset based on a \emph{balanced} meta validation set and use it to calibrate the biased model predictions.
+Instead of using a meta validation set, DisAlign~\cite{zhang2021distribution} applied an adaptive calibration function for logit adjustment, where the calibration function is learned by matching the calibrated prediction distribution to a pre-defined relatively balanced class distribution. }